eorvedal/TerrainToVoxelHelpers/README.md

 ![Screenshot 2024-12-13 122503](https://github.com/user-attachments/assets/51ec0efc-e079-4498-835f-34d22c780603)

-Reopen the prefab in prefab mode and the top and bottom extension numbers on the modifiers.
+Reopen the prefab in prefab mode and set the top and bottom extension numbers on the modifiers.
 This will save you the time of doing it multiple times if you have more than one terrain.
 Close the prefab again and return to the scene.
 Find the [CONVERTER] prefab and drag it into your scene.

 ![Screenshot 2024-12-13 122537](https://github.com/user-attachments/assets/20d0f61f-6c37-464a-86fd-32ab1297636b)